BernalF/POOM/README.md

 ***CONCERN

-- Compatibility with IE8 and Safari =S
+- Compatibility with IE8 and Safari =S, an idea can be adding a <object with the source> maybe works